+356-2033-01-78

 Foreign spouse of a Maltese citizen and their children under 21

-A foreign spouse of a Maltese citizen and their children under 21 may apply for exempt person status in Malta.
-They will receive a residence sticker issued by the Citizenship and Expatriate Affairs Department, confirming their status as family members of a Maltese citizen.
+A foreign spouse of a Maltese citizen and their children under 21 may apply for Exempt Person Status[10].
+Successful applicants receive an eResidence document confirming their status as family members of a Maltese citizen.

 Other ways to acquire a Malta residence permit

 A temporary residence permit in Malta may be obtained for some reasons other than employment, investment, or marriage.
-One may apply for a residency card if they:
+One may apply for a residence card if they:

 • want to get a permit as an economically self-sufficient person;